BAkinmarin/bible-quiz-game/README.md

 ##### Font
 In keeping with a physical Bible - as well as most digital versions - I wanted to provide users with a clean interface and a clear legible font that would not impact on readability.
 This inspired the decision to go with Lato : sans-serif.

-##### Images
+##### Emojis
-The images chosen for this site are intended to make the stories come to life to the user and bring their imaginations to life somewhat.
-**All the images selected for this project came from pixabay.com and pexels.com.**
+In this project, and in keeping with the clean theme, I opted for the use of two emojis which are used in a modal display relative to if the user gets the question right or wrong.

 ##### Audio